capjamesg/cinnamon/README.md

 This will build the microsub image using the Dockerfile in the root directory of this project.

+Next, copy the config_example.py file into the config.py file and change the values to match your server:

+    cp config_example.py config.py

 The Dockerfile automates the project setup process.

 Next, run: